 In the next few seconds, a dramatic scene unfolds.

 Michaels holds on to the top rope desperately trying to avoid being German suplexed from the ring onto the announcer’s table.
 A precisely placed low blow ends the threat as a smattering of boos begins to rain down on Michaels.
-Michales connects with a springboard moonsault on to Angle who was laying on the announcer’s table.
+Michales connects with a springboard moonsault on to Angle, who was lying on the announcer’s table.

 With victory seemingly at hand, Michaels begins to tune up the band.